pivotal-cf/docs-aws-services/README.md

 # Service Broker for AWS

+Service Broker for AWS is no longer supported because it has reached the End of General Support (EOGS) phase.

 The book repo associated with this content is [**docs-book-aws-services**](https://github.com/pivotal-cf/docs-book-aws-services/).

 ## How the branches here work